snowplow/snowplow/docs/04_selfhosting_snowplow.md

 #### 4. Create your CloudFront distribution

 Now you are ready to create the CloudFront distribution which will serve your tracking pixel.
-In the S3 tab, hit the **Create Distribution** button:
+In the CloudFront tab, hit the **Create Distribution** button:

 ![distcreate] [distcreate]